 When a child is placed on the SEN register, a SEN Support Plan is drawn up which records targets, provision, review dates, success criteria and outcomes.
 The writing and implementation of the SEN Support Plan is the class teacher's responsibility.
 The SEN Support Plan is shared and reviewed with the SENCO, class teacher, support staff and parents three times a year.
-Depending on the 4 needs of the child, the child can be consulted and involved at an age appropriate level in developing and discussing the SEN Support Plan, if appropriate.
+The child should be consulted and involved at an appropriate level in developing and discussing the SEN Support Plan.
+All children must be aware of their targets and what they need to do to make progress.